The Word of God emphatically states that there is no place for fools or foolishness in those who are involved in the formation of public policy.

 I. FOOLS HAVE NO PLACE ON YOUR STAFF*

-WISE IS THE BELIEVER IN THE CAPITOL WHO TOLERATES NOT THE EXISTENCE OR SUSTENANCE OF FOOLS.
+WISE IS THE BELIEVER IN THE CAPITOL WHO DOES NOT TOLERATE THE PRESENCE OF FOOLS

 J. FOOLS HAVE NO PLACE IN PUBLIC OFFICE*

 The gate is where in ancient times the leading minds debated the issues of life.
 It was no place for a fool.
-Today’s equivalent to the gate in a republic is the floor of the Capitol.
-Ideally, there should be an overwhelming sense of shame on those proffering foolish ideas — they should dare not raise their microphone in the public square — and they do not when wisdom and dignity prevail in the hearts of individuals and the base culture of a nation (which is quickly escaping us in America).
-Akin to this is the fact:
+Today’s equivalent to the gate in a republic is the floor of the capitol.
+Ideally, there should be an overwhelming sense of shame on those proffering foolish ideas.
+They should not dare to raise their microphone in the public square, and they don’t when wisdom and dignity prevail in the hearts of individuals and the base culture of a nation (which is quickly escaping us in America).
+Akin to this is the following fact:

 The determinative factors for wisdom versus foolishness is not always related to age.
 A young man can be wise, and an older man can be foolish — what is critical is if one is willing to obey Scripture or not.

-* Notice from the definition in the introduction of a fool that I am not saying one should hire only Christians and fire non-Christians.
-Such a belief is to travel down the road toward a city name Theocracy, which the NT does not support.
-There are believers who, in their spiritual immaturity, portray more of the twelve elements of foolishness than do some non-believers.
-This however is not normative for true followers of Christ, because the Holy Spirit will begin His sanctifying work in the heart of the truly repentant who have put their trust in the Cross.
+* Notice from the definition in the introduction of a “fool” that I am not saying one should hire only Christians and fire non-Christians.
+Such a belief is to travel down the road toward a city name Theocracy, which the New Testament does not support.
+There are believers who, in their spiritual immaturity, portray more of the twelve elements of “foolishness” than do some nonbelievers.
+This however is not normative for true followers of Christ, because the Holy Spirit will begin His sanctifying work in the heart of the truly repentant who have put their trust in the cross.